CORNET: Learning Table Formatting Rules By Example: Approach

 \section{Approach}

-This section describes how \system{} learns rules from a small number of examples.
-We restrict rules to being logical combinations of boolean-valued properties of cells.
-Still, the space of combinations of predicates is much larger than the space of possible outputs.
-Rather than directly learning a program that generalizes to unlabeled cells, we therefore first predict the expected output on the whole column.

-Figure~\ref{fig1} shows a schematic overview of \system{}.
-Step \circled{1} enumerates cell properties using predicates.
-Step \circled{2} computes the expected output using semi-supervised clustering.
-Once this is known, we enumerate programs that match this output in step \circled{3}, and rank them in step \circled{4}.
+This section describes how \system{} learns formatting rules from a small number of provided examples by generating properties of cells, using these properties to approximate the expected outcome of a desired rule through semi-supervised clustering, and finally learning a rule for each cluster.
+Figure~\ref{fig1} shows a schematic overview of this process.
+Step \circled{1} enumerates properties of cells as predicates.
+Step \circled{2} approximates the expected output using semi-supervised clustering. \system{} then iteratively generates rules that match this output in step \circled{3}, and ranks them in step \circled{4}.
 The following sections describe the challenges and solutions for each step.